 - The largest FVC and FEV1 from acceptable efforts are reported; the FEV1/FVC is calculated from these values

-Screening to “rule out” significant airway obstruction combines a simple questionnaire with measurement of either FEV1 or PEF (peak expiratory flow),.
-Subjects with significant risk factors may perform a series of maximal expiratory effort to obtain FEV1 or PEF using a small portable device.
+Screening to “rule out” significant airway obstruction can be done using a simple questionnaire along with measurement of either FEV1 or PEF (peak expiratory flow),.
+Subjects with significant risk factors (smoking history, cough, dyspnea, etc.) may perform a series of maximal expiratory efforts to measure FEV1 or PEF using a small portable device.
 If the measured FEV1 or PEF is within normal limits for the subject’s age, gender, height and ethnicity, airway obstruction is unlikely.
 If the measured variables are NOT within normal limits or the subject is unable to perform the maneuvers acceptably, he/she should be referred for formal spirometry with pre- and post-bronchodilator measurements.

 Miller MR, Hankinson J, Brusasco V, Burgos F, et al: Standardisation of spirometry.
 Eur Respir J 2005; 26: 319–338.